zakaryaxali/geoffray/DEPLOYMENT.md

 - Hetzner Cloud account
 - Domain name (optional, for SSL in production)
 - GitHub account (for CI/CD)
-- API keys for external services (Mistral, Amadeus, Stripe - optional)
+- API keys for external services (Mistral, Stripe - optional)

 **Note**: This guide is optimized for staging environments.
 For production, additional security hardening is recommended.